Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 Parse_GET:
-    mov al, [r10]       # Move one byte from the stack into al cmp al, ' '         # Compare if the byte is an empty space ' ' je Done_1           # If yes: Jump out of the loop add r10, 1          # Else: Make r10 point to the next byte jmp Parse_GET       # Repeat loop
+    mov al, [r10]       # Move one byte from the stack into al cmp al, ' '         # Compare if the byte is an empty space ' '
+                        # If yes:
+    je Done_1                  # Jump out of the loop
+                        # Else:
+    add r10, 1                 # Make r10 point to the next byte
+    jmp Parse_GET       # Repeat loop
 ```